kelceydavis33/kelceydavis33.github.io/index.md

 title: Kelcey Davis
 permalink: /
 lede: >-
-  I am a PhD candidate in physics at the University of Connecticut and Los Alamos National Laboratory.
+  I am an NSF GRFP fellow and PhD candidate in physics at the University of Connecticut and Los Alamos National Laboratory.
 I study the time period when the earliest supermassive black holes and the galaxies that host them first grew, Cosmic Dawn.
 ---
 <div class="hero">